 On paper, it's a winner: pretty design, Bluetooth and corded connectivity, compelling price.
-And, hey, look at that: 5-star reviews almost across the board.
-Granted, there are just 18 of them (as of this writing), but they're all uniform in their praise.
-Gushing, in fact.
+And, hey, look at that: a 4.1-star review average from nearly 600 buyers.
 That's good enough for you.
 Sold.

 I'm not saying that's the case here, not at all.
 (Indeed, I got some ears-on time with the Super 66 headphones and found them quite good overall.)
 However, I do know how easy it can be to just glance at a four- or five-star rating and think, "OK, must be good!"
 I also know I don't have the time to go digging into each and every reviewer's history to see if they're legit.

-In the case of the aforementioned headphones, Fakespot determined that 36 percent of the 18 reviews were of "low quality," meaning reviewers were determined to have written other reviews about the same company, written only overwhelmingly positive reviews, reviewed products without purchasing them or the like.
+In the case of the aforementioned headphones, Fakespot determined that over 90 percent of the reviews were "high quality."
+That's an interesting change, because when I first wrote about this about a year ago (when the product was quite new), nearly one-third of them were "low quality" -- meaning reviewers were determined to have written other reviews about the same company, written only overwhelmingly positive reviews, reviewed products without purchasing them or the like.

 Obviously, over time, the product sold well and earned a lot more valid reviews, hence the higher Fakespot grade.

 So let's shift gears to a product like the Aroccom Portable Wireless Bluetooth Speaker.
 Again, it looks like an unbeatable deal: waterproof design, 12-hour battery, etc., all for just $40.
 And the reviews: 4.5 stars from 34 buyers.

 Ah, but Fakespot gives those reviews a "D" grade, with more than half of them qualifying as low-quality.
 Does that mean the product itself is bad?
 No, but it means you should take the reviews with a big grain of salt, because some of them might have questionable origins or motivations.